Pradipbabar/NeuroVision/README.md

 ---

-Feel free to contribute to this repository by adding more resources, improving the existing content, or suggesting new modules.
-Let's learn and grow together!

----

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ---